RhetTbull/apple-news-to-sqlite/README.md

 The code is at the "it works on my machine" stage of testing.
 (M1 Mini, macOS Ventura 13.1)

+I've also tested this on macOS Catalina 10.15.7 and it appears to work correctly.

-If it doesn't work for you, please open a PR!
+If it doesn't work for you, please open an issue!

 ## Contributing